Heliosens/archery-score/README.md

     IRL-> user shoot a volley of 3 arrows

-User clicks on the target three time

-on the third a section appears with 3 numbers and total :
+On the third click :

     - values are sort from the biggest to the smallest
     - each 11 is replace by "10+"
     - total is calculate
     - array is create
-        result = [["a1", "a2", "a3"], line count, number of 10+/11],
+        result = [["a1", "a2", "a3"], total line, number of 10+/11],
+    - a section appears with 3 numbers and total

 when user valid the section disappears

     - values go in final array